Fadouse/USACO-2025-February-Gold-Solution/README.md

 ## 许可证

 This project is licensed under the terms of the GNU General Public License v3.0.
-See the [LICENSE](https://github.com/Fadouse/USACO-2025-February-Gold-Solution/blob/main/LICENSE) 文件。
+See the [LICENSE](https://github.com/Fadouse/USACO-2025-February-Gold-Solution/blob/main/LICENSE) File.